Visitors are welcome, provided they register at the school office.

 Use only balls such as rubber playground balls, basketballs or volleyballs on the blacktop area.
-Regulation footballs, soccer balls, hardballs are not permitted to be thrown or used on the blacktop area or near any buildings.
+Regulation footballs, soccer balls, or hard balls are not permitted to be thrown or used on the blacktop area or near any buildings.
 These sports are played with nerf balls.
-Balls are not to be kicked, except as part of an organized game during P.E.
+Balls are not to be kicked, except as part of an organized game during P.E..

 LUNCH TIME PROCEDURES

 Students must bring their own lunch to school each day.
-Milk or orange drink may be purchased on a prepaid basis.
 Parents of kindergarten children provide their own snack.

-At 11:30 A.M. the lunch bell ring The milk distributor for the day will obtain straws and milk and take them to the classroom.
+At 11:30 A.M. the lunch bell rings.
 The classroom teacher prays or sings a song of thanks before the children begin to eat.
 Good table etiquette is to be observed during mealtime.
-During inclement weather each teacher may keep his/her class in the classroom during the lunch recess.
+During inclement weather, each teacher may keep his/her class in the classroom during the lunch recess.
 Lunch is in the classroom and not carried onto the playground.
-When the bell rungs at 11:50 A.M. lunch boxes/bags are put away and the class dismisses for recess.
+When the bell rings at 11:50 A.M., lunch boxes/bags are put away and the class dismisses for recess.